shortstheory/APStreamline/README.md

 Video livestreams can be launched using RTSP.
 It is recommended to use RTSP for streaming video as it provides the advantages of supporting multiple cameras, conifguring the resolution on-the-fly, and recording the livestreamed video to a file.

+#### Standalone

+Launch the RTSP stream server by going to the parent directory of the build directory.
+Camera configurations are loaded from the `config/` directory of the project folder.

+`./build/stream_server <interface>`

+The list of available network interfaces can be found by running `ifconfig`.

 ### RTSP Streaming

 #### APWeb